protogia/protogia.github.io/content/blog/braunschweigs-data.md

 date: '2023-10-30T14:12:47+01:00'
 author: 'Giancarlo Rizzo'
 draft: false
-categories: [data-analytics, python]
+categories: [data-analytics, python, braunschweig]
 color: 'var(--base0a)'
 ---

 # Prologue

 The city of Braunschweig has undergone significant changes in recent years.
-In this blog post, I aim to visualize these changes and their perception in the public using various data sources.
+I aim to visualize these changes and their perception in the public using various data sources.
 This blog post marks the beginning of a series that focuses on a data-based portrait of Braunschweig.

 To accomplish this, I will initially utilize the following data sources: